kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% Glitchless.md

 - Carth talks to you: 1,1,1,5,3
 - Loot footlocker (+2; 3 Spikes)
 - *Equip MC: Combat Suit, Prototype Vibroblade Mainhand, Vibroblade Offhand*
-- Exit the apartment (forced to bring Carth)
+- Exit the apartment; *Party: No change when prompted*
 - Use a frag grenade on the Sith Commander (may have to Flurry him too)
 - Loot the backpack
 - Larrim accosts you: 1,2,4 (+2; 5 Spikes)